Castorocauda: Description

 Castorocauda was the largest of known docodonts.
 The preserved length from head to tail is 425 mm, but in life it was much larger.
 Based on the dimensions of the platypus, the lower weight limit was estimated to be 518 g in life, and the upper 700 to 800 g, making it the largest known Jurassic mammaliaform, surpassing the previous record of 500 g for Sinoconodon.

-The recurved teeth of Castorocauda are more are similar in shape to those of mesonychians, Eocene whales, and seals than other docodonts.
+It had specialized teeth that curve backwards to help it hold onto slippery fish, as seen in modern seals and also ancestral whales.
 The first two molars have cusps in a straight row, and interlocked during biting.
 This feature is similar to the ancestral condition in Mammaliaformes (such as in triconodonts) but is a derived character (it was specially evolved instead of inherited) in Castorocauda.
 The lower jaw contained 4 incisors, 1 canine, 5 premolars and 6 molars.

-The forelimbs of Castorocauda are very similar to those of the modern platypus: the humerus widens towards the elbow; the forearm bones have hypertrophied (large) epicondyles (where the joint attaches); the radial and ulnal joints are widely separated; the ulna has a massive olecranon (where it attaches to the elbow); the wrist bones are block-like; and the finger bones are robust.
+The forelimbs of Castorocauda are very similar to those of the modern platypus: the humerus widens towards the elbow; the forearm bones have hypertrophied (large) epicondyles (where the joint attaches); the radial and ulnar joints are widely separated; the ulna has a massive olecranon (where it attaches to the elbow); the wrist bones are block-like; and the finger bones are robust.
 Docodontans were likely burrowing creatures and had a sprawling gait, and Castorocauda may have also used its arms for rowing, similar to the platypus.
 There are traces of soft tissue between the toes, suggesting webbed hind feet.
 It likely also had claws, and the holotype shows a spur on the hind ankle, which, in male platypuses, is venomous.